 The response to the Alfresco Developer Series was so positive, I decided to take it one step further.
 I used several of these tutorials as the starting point for a book which was published in 2008.
 Most of the material has been re-worked although there is some duplication.
 The actions and behaviors material changed the most.
 The book is called Alfresco Developer Guide and is available from Packt Publishing and other book stores.
 All of my blog posts related to the book are categorized under Alfresco Book.
 All resources related to the book have been centrally indexed on the Alfresco Developer Guide page.

-The second editions of these tutorials were written after the book was published.
+The second editions of these tutorials and the 2014 updates were written after the book was published.

 These are old versions of the tutorials and are no longer being actively maintained.

 “Working with Custom Content Types”, June, 2007.